ryjen/prep-cli/README.md

 Yes, in inception style, the core is written in C++, but the majority of the work is done by plugins.

-I don't really have time to maintain this project, so I'm releasing to open source in the hopes it will be beneficial.
+I don't really have time to maintain this project (SEE TODO), so I'm releasing to open source in the hopes it will be interesting.

 ![Prep Building Itself](prep.gif)